calaldees/teachingWorkshops/teacherTraining/_mentors.md

 * Bristol Online Survey (BOS) - Professional Mentor Link to online survey - deadline last week
    * Assessment before christmass - partenship office

-Oxford University Bebras Challenge so we aren't actually teaching 'normal' lessons.
-We will still need to do our weekly target setting though so hopefully this is ok.

-   I am ok with the mentoring process generally but would like to discuss
-   * how hands on I need to be in terms of supporting Matt with his reflections and evidence.
-   In particular I would like to discuss more about:
-   - Joint reflections on lessons/activities
-   - Coaching conversations between Mentor and student teacher to draw out understanding and misconceptions
-   - Collaborative planning with focus on differentiation and pupil progression